With the soaring popularity of the Montessori Method of education, many parents feel the need to implement them at home.

 Children enjoy watching you prepare meals and make dishes.
 But involving them in the kitchen is not safe for them.

 Therefore, a Montessori kitchen at your home will help them emulate your actions in a secure environment.

 You can introduce a Montessori kitchen to your children by guiding them in kitchen activities along with you.

-Infants – They can be involved in activities like making dough.
+Infants – They can be involved in activities like making dough or salt dough.
 You can guide children between the ages of one and two years in mixing the ingredients and kneading the dough.

 Toddlers – Children under three years can absorb everything they experience in their environment.
 They can be involved in activities like adding and mixing ingredients, kneading dough, peeling, slicing, shelling peas, egg peeling, and slicing and helping to set the table.